 Natural Floodplain.
 Floodplains are the low, flat, periodically inundated lands adjacent to rivers and are subject to the erosion and deposition processes.
-As distinguished from the floodplain, a river's floodway is the dry zone typically between levees, designed to convey floodwaters.
-It is only during and after major flood events, the connections between a river, its floodway and its floodplain become more apparent.
+As distinguished from the floodplain, a river's floodway is a dry zone typically between levees, designed to convey floodwaters.
+It is only during and after major flood events the connections between a river, its floodway and its floodplain become more apparent.
 These areas form a complex physical and biological system that not only supports a variety of natural resources but also provides natural flood and erosion control.
 In addition, the floodplain represents a natural filtering system, with water percolating back into the ground and replenishing groundwater.
-The Atchafalaya subbasin is located between two north-south trending flood protection levees located just east of Lake Fausse Pointe and near the eastern end of Iberia Parish.
-The Atchafalaya River floodplain (Figure 2-5) serves as an important shipping channel, supports a variety of commercial and recreational activities, and provides habitat for a diverse array of plants and wildlife.
-Most of the water moving through the Atchafalaya subbasin in Iberia Parish in St. Mary Parish.
+The Atchafalaya subbasin, which is also a floodplain, is located between two north-south trending flood protection levees located just east of Lake Fausse Pointe and near the eastern end of Iberia Parish.
+The Atchafalaya River (Figure 2-5) supports a variety of commercial and recreational activities, and provides habitat for a diverse array of plants and wildlife.
+Most of the water moving through the Atchafalaya subbasin in Iberia Parish eventually exits the basin through the Wax Lake Outlet, located south of Iberia Parish in St. Mary Parish.